belgattitude/php-java-bridge/README.md

 - [x] Preliminary support and conversion to gradle (with ant tasks).
 - [x] Regenerate and host [Java API doc](http://docs.soluble.io/php-java-bridge/api)
 - [ ] Port and convert most of `./test.php5` in [soluble-japha](https://github.com/belgattitude/soluble-japha).
-- [ ] License issue; MIT or GPL (website indicates MIT, csv GPL) ?
+- [ ] License issue; MIT or GPL (website indicates MIT while CVS GPL) ?
 Try to contact original developers.
 - [ ] Remove dependency of php in build scripts (should be possible to build without php)
 - [ ] Deprecate and remove completely the `Java.inc` client.
 - [ ] Publish on maven (need help - must be made after removal of php dependency)